MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/12b-m365-copilot.md

     How do I setup a new business in New York?
     ```

 1. Review the response and follow up with additional questions as needed.
 When you're happy with the response, use the **Copy** (&#128461;) icon under the response to copy it to the clipboard.
-Paste it into the Word document, select all the text and then select the Copilot icon to visualize the text as a table.
+Paste it into the Word document, select all the text and then select the Copilot icon (at the bottom of the selected text) to visualize the text as a table.

     ![Screenshot asking Copilot to visualize in a table format.](./media/generative-ai/copilot-rewrite-as-table.png)